-- "Did you like the movie Malcolm X?"
-(From "Lift Your Head Up High And Blow Your Brains Out", mostly a list of reasons to kill yourself.)
+- From "Lift Your Head Up High And Blow Your Brains Out", mostly a list of reasons to kill yourself.

-- Take That, Audience!: The CD of Use Your Fingers has the message "What's stupid, smelly, boring and likes the Bloodhound Gang?
+- The CD of Use Your Fingers has the message "What's stupid, smelly, boring and likes the Bloodhound Gang?
 (See reverse side for details)".

-- Take That, Critics!: "Shut Up," which is also a Take That! towards... well, everything that moves.
+- "Shut Up," which is directed at... well, everything that moves.

-- "I hate Spin Magazine, 'cause they never ever plug me." (once Spin featured the band, Jimmy Pop joked he might have to trade it with Time)
+- Take That, Critics!: "I hate Spin Magazine, 'cause they never ever plug me." (once Spin featured the band, Jimmy Pop joked he might have to trade it with Time).

 - Three Minutes of Writhing: The video for "Screwing You On The Beach At Night," although the bikini girl's antics are completely offset by Jimmy Pop being... well, Jimmy Pop.
 The video is actually a parody of the infamous "Wicked Game" video by Chris Isaak.